Lower Makefield Township, Pennsylvania: Development and growth

 Lower Makefield has experienced explosive growth over the past decades; however, the housing crisis severely hit the township during the 2000s, and development slowed considerably, resulting in a slight population decrease.
 The decrease is credited to the many college-aged students leaving the township bound for college.
 The housing boom of the nineties resulted in a large increase in the adolescent population, who have since reached adulthood and left the township.

-Still many smaller housing developments and some corporate centers have been constructed since 2000, the latter especially the Stony Hill Road corridor around I-295, beginning with office complexes 1000 to 1040 Stony Hill Road in 1998, followed by 600 to 800 Township Line Road (at Township Line and Stony Hill), 777 Township Line Road (the first green building in Bucks County), and a new age-restricted housing complex under construction at 645 Stony Hill Road, near the township's retail district.
-However, the township has been well-planned and maintains a strong balance between growth and preservation, and is considered to be very desirable for the high quality of life it offers residents.
+Many smaller housing developments and some corporate centers have been constructed since 2000, the latter especially the Stony Hill Road corridor around I-295, beginning with office complexes 1000 to 1040 Stony Hill Road in 1998, followed by 600 to 800 Township Line Road (at Township Line and Stony Hill), 777 Township Line Road (the first green building in Bucks County), and a new age-restricted housing complex under construction at 645 Stony Hill Road, near the township's retail district.

 On December 19, 2007, a committee was formed to work to bring a veterans' monument to Lower Makefield Township.
 On October 15, 2008, the Lower Makefield Supervisors unanimously approved designating the site of the farmers' market (known as Pocket Park) as a veterans' monument.
 On November 9, Pocket Park was officially renamed Veterans Square.
 The veterans committee has committed to not taking township tax dollars to build the monument and relies on contributions.
 The park will remain open space for use as a community farmers' market, playground, and monument.